24 Interesting Facts About Barbados

 A defunct sugar mill in Barbados (Shutterstock)

-7. British settlers then developed Barbados as a major sugar plantation economy employing slaves transported from Africa.
+5. British settlers developed Barbados as a major sugar plantation economy employing slaves transported from Africa.
 Slavery was finally abolished in 1834 following a revolt in 1816.

-11. Historic Bridgetown and its Garrison are Barbados’s only UNESCO World Heritage Site.
+9. Historic Bridgetown and its Garrison is Barbados’ only UNESCO World Heritage Site.
 Located in the country’s capital, the site is identified “an outstanding example of British colonial architecture consisting of a well-preserved old town built in the 17th, 18th and 19th centuries”.

 Bridgetown in Barbados